Skip to Content

 How much to tip in Mexico at bars will vary from bar to bar.
 If you’re at a beach club in Playa del Carmen or a sit-down place, gratuity will most likely be added to your bill, and there is no reason to add an additional tip.

-We always suggest tipping the first drink around 10 pesos and then seeing how the service is when you return.
-If you find yourself sitting at the bar chatting with the bartender for a few hours and you’ve had a few rounds leave 50 pesos or so.
+Good tipping usually results in faster and good service.
+We always suggest the first drink leave about 20 pesos and then see how the service is when you return.
+If you find yourself sitting at the bar chatting with the bartender for a few hours and you’ve had a few rounds, leave 60 pesos or so.

-We try and avoid taking taxis in Mexico, as they are typically a hassle to get a reasonable price.
-If you think you got a good deal, then a small tip is fine, but just a small tip of 10-20 pesos for a short ride.
+We try to avoid taking taxis in Mexico, as they are typically a hassle to get a reasonable price.
+If you think you got a good deal, a small amount is fine, but just a small tip of 10-20 pesos for a short ride.

 If you think you got a terrible price, try and have the exact change.
 Avoid over-tipping taxi drivers, as this will lead to higher prices.